rista404/react-twitter-widgets/README.md

 Available widgets: `Timeline`, `Share`, `Follow`, `Hashtag`, `Mention`, `Tweet`

 All widgets take an optional options object prop.
-To learn more about the available options (height, width, align, count, etc), see [this link](https://dev.twitter.com/web/javascript/creating-widgets).
+To learn more about the available options (height, width, align, count, etc), see [this link](https://developer.twitter.com/en/docs/twitter-for-websites/javascript-api/guides/scripting-factory-functions).

-`Timeline` requires a `dataSource` object prop, see [here](https://dev.twitter.com/web/javascript/creating-widgets#timelines) for info.
+`Timeline` requires a `dataSource` object prop, see [here](https://developer.twitter.com/en/docs/twitter-for-websites/timelines/overview) for more info relating to timeline types.
 The source type can be profile, likes, list, collection, URL, or legacy widget configuration.

 `Share` requires a `url` prop.